 Instructions

-- Heat the oil in a frying pan on a medium heat and add the onion and sauté for a few minutes until it becomes clear and translucent.
+- Heat the oil in a frying pan over medium heat.
+Add the onion and cook until softened and translucent.

-- Cover and cook for 4 hours on HIGH or 8 hours on LOW, until the vegetables and chickpeas are tender. (see notes for pressure cooking instructions)
+- Cover and cook for 4 hours on HIGH or 8 hours on LOW, until the vegetables and chickpeas are tender.

 Notes